 No - At the time of the inspection no visible evidence of borer activity or damage was found in the areas able to be inspected.
 Please read the report.

-Damage Caused By Wood
+Damage Caused By Wood Decay Found:

-Decay Found:

-Yes - Evidence of damage resulting from wood decay fungi (wood rot) was found.
+No - At the time of the inspection no visible evidence of wood decay fungi (wood rot) was found in the areas to be inspected.
 Please read the report.